rancher/k3os/README.md

 #### Pre v0.9.0

-If your k3OS installation is running a version prior toq the v0.9.0 release or one of it's release candidates you can setup the system upgrade controller to upgrade your k3OS by following these steps:
+If your k3OS installation is running a version prior to the v0.9.0 release or one of its release candidates you can setup the system upgrade controller to upgrade your k3OS by following these steps:
 ```shell script
 # apply the system-upgrade-controller manifest (once per cluster)